open-telemetry/opamp-spec/specification.md

 collect data from prohibited directories or files.

-Similarly, if the configuration provides means to order the Agent to execute processes or scripts on the machine it runs on we recommend to have agent-side restrictions as to what executable files from what directories the Agent is allowed to run.
+Similarly, if the configuration provides means to order the Agent to execute processes or scripts on the machine it runs on we recommend to have Agent-side restrictions as to what executable files from what directories the Agent is allowed to run.

 It is recommended that the restrictions are specified in the form of "allow list" instead of the "deny list".
 The restrictions may be hard-coded or may be end-user definable in a local config file.
-It should not be possible to override these restrictions by sending a remote config from the Server to the agent.
+It should not be possible to override these restrictions by sending a remote config from the Server to the Agent.

 ## Opt-in Remote Configuration